How to Transcribe Videos for Accessibility and ADA Compliance

 Q: What are the risks of not making videos accessible?

-A: Beyond excluding users with disabilities, non-accessible videos expose organizations to ADA lawsuits, which have increased dramatically in recent years.
+A: Beyond excluding users with disabilities, non-accessible videos expose organizations to ADA lawsuits, which have grown significantly in recent years.
 Companies have faced penalties ranging from legal fees to significant settlements.
-More importantly, inaccessible content misses business opportunities with the 1 in 4 adults in the US who have some type of disability.
+And inaccessible content misses business opportunities with the 1 in 4 adults in the US who have some type of disability.

 Sources